YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 * The -OUTPUT qualifier is compatible with all other qualifiers.

-* By default, CLEAR sends output messages to stdout.
+* By default, CLEAR sends output messages to stderr.

 ~~~~~~~~~~~
 -P[ID]=pid